Code-With-Abdul-67/Secure-Pass/README.md

-<p>Automatically saves the website name, your username and your password and you can access it<p/>

-<p>A security authetication feature is also added to keep your passwords save<p/>
+<p>Automatically saves the website name, your username and your password and you can access it, security authetication feature is also added to keep your passwords save<p/>